 \section{Introduction}

-Dynamic (or surge) pricing is a widely used strategy to control user demand for a scarce shared resource/service to maintain the quality of service delivered to users.
-An example of such a strategy is highway pricing where price is used to maintain flow rates, or in communication networks where algorithms such as RED are used to control transportation delays by maintaining small average queue lengths in congested routers \cite{bobfab,lehe2019downtown}.
-Even though dynamic pricing is sometimes leveraged to optimize revenue~\cite{phillips2021pricing}, in most cases, implementing a form of supply-demand balancing (or access control) is the rationale underpinning the design of dynamic pricing systems.
+Dynamic (or surge) pricing is a widely used strategy to manage user demand for a scarce shared resource/service during periods of congestion.
+Examples where pricing strategies have been deployed include highways, where price is sometimes used to maintain desirable flow rates, and communication networks where queue management strategies such as Random Early Detection (RED) are used to control transmission delays by maintaining small average queue lengths in congested routers \cite{bobfab,lehe2019downtown} (here price manifests as packets or ECN bits).
+While surge pricing has been used in many industries for some time, its popularity is now on the increase.
+For example, in a recent study in the Financial Times it was reported that up to one third of UK businesses plan to use dynamic pricing algorithms~\cite{ft_boe} and that this number is even higher in other countries~\cite{ft_surge}.